pasqualerossi/42-Piscine/README.md

 I was part of the 1st ever piscine at 42 Adelaide between June - July of 2021. </br>

 # Piscine Tips

+Feel stuck on a question?
+Do either or all of the following:

+- Ask anyone and everyone and show them what's happening.
+- Check the Discord by either typing your problem in the right channel or searching the whole server in the top right corner of the Discord application.
+- Google Search the specific problem.

+Schedule

 Week 1:</br>
 Shell00, Shell01, C00. </br>